ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 software requirements of the test suite client, and the requirements of the system under test (SUT) if the test suites run against Exchange Server.
-The guide also introduces topics on how to deploy, configure and run the test suites, and view test suite reports.
+The guide also introduces topics on how to deploy, configure and run the test suites, and view the test suite reports.

 Prerequisites
 ======================================================================================================